-Experience.
-Symbol.
-Name.
-Theory is REALLY important, but it can also be really confusing.
-I teach theory in context, through games, composition, and the pieces they are playing.
+I teach theory in context, through games, composition, and the pieces students are playing.
 When teaching theory, I first allow students to experience the concept through their music.
 Once they have experienced the concept, they can learn to symbolize and name it through games and composition.